This book was Dragan's answer to the war madness sweeping through

 weapons aimed at increasing tensions and preparing population

 bloody adventure.
-State-controlled radio, television, dailies
+State-controlled radio, television, newspapers

-and magazines, bombarded consumers with the language of
+and magazines bombarded consumers with language of

 hate and fear.

-“After awhile, I caught myself developing
+After some time, I caught myself developing

 that this was precisely the aim the regime had in mind:

-Then he told his friends about the
+Then I told my friends about the

 to print their name and telephone number in the space reserved